opws/opws-dataset/docs/fields.md

 If there is a checkbox to remain logged in, what the default status of that check box is.

-## login.usability
+## login.usability.password

-*(The structure of `usability` fields is currently under review, see [issue #15](https://github.com/opensets/domainprofiles/issues/15).)*

-A space-separated token string describing how the password set UI differs from traditional blind-entry.
+A space-separated token string describing how the password UI differs from traditional blind-entry.

 Tokens: